-Illegal mining devastates Madre de Dios while the State looks the other way
+Illegal mining devastates Madre de Dios while the state looks the other way

-Published on May 05, 2026 | Translated from Spanish
+Published on May 13, 2026 | Translated from Spanish

 Razed jungle, murky rivers; backhoes surround scientific station; prosecutors flee armed mob.

-The technology enabling unchecked destruction 🌿
+The technology enabling uncontrolled destruction 🌿

 The perfect business of formalizing without formalizing 💰